wandb/docs/docs/enterprise/server/usage.md

 ## API Keys

-W&B Enterprise server API keys have a dedicated prefix to avoid confusion between the SaaS system and your private installation.
+W&B Enterprise Server API keys have a dedicated prefix to avoid confusion between the SaaS system and your private installation.

 ## Command line usage